-When receiving long-term disability (LTD) benefits, you need to be aware that your insurance company can terminate – or cut-off – your benefits.
+When receiving long term disability (LTD) benefits, you need to be aware that your insurance company can terminate – or cut-off – your benefits.
 If the insurance company decides that you are no longer disabled, they can reduce or terminate your benefits with very little notice.
 It’s always important to review your policy for reasons your benefits can be terminated.
-In the article we will touch on the most common reasons why benefits are canceled.
+Here we will touch on the most common reasons why benefits are canceled.

 Not Applying for Social Security Benefits

 Did you know that under most LTD insurance policies the insurance company can require you to apply for social security disability (SSD) benefits?
 If approved for LTD benefits, you may be required to apply for SSD.
 The reason is to help offset the payment of benefits by the insurance company.
 If you are approved for SSD, then the insurance company will only have to pay you the net amount that remains after the Social Security benefit amount is deducted from the gross LTD benefit amount – instead of the entire gross LTD amount before setoffs.
 This will save the insurance company lots of money.
 Failure to comply could result in the termination of your benefits.

 It is possible that you will be under video surveillance for a short period of time if the claims adjustor handling your LTD claim thinks that you are not truthful about your condition.
 During this time, the insurance company may hire a private investigator to monitor your activities and take pictures or videos of anything they see that contradicts what you have told the insurance company or the court.
 They can also monitor your social media accounts.
 Example: You post a picture of you riding a rollercoaster at the fair, but you claim to have a severe neck injury.
 Most people with severe neck pain would not be riding a roller-coaster.